-2 This paper compares our analytics on a mega cap company to Bloomberg and Capital IQ (SPGI) in a detailed appendix.
+2 Compare our analytics on a mega cap company to Bloomberg and Capital IQ's (SPGI) analytics in the detailed appendix of this paper.

 Page 1 of 5

 Important Disclosure Information is contained on the last page of this report.
 The recipient of this report is directed to read these disclosures.